strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

   - Use Snowflake Cortex LLM functions
   - Use Snowflake Cortex Analyst

-For Snowflake Cortex related functionalities, the account used must be in a region where Snowflake Cortex and Arctic are available.
-[Please check availability](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-availability).
+For Snowflake Cortex related functionalities, the account used must be in a region where Snowflake Cortex and Arctic are available, consult the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-availability) for more information.
 We will deal with Cortex AI specific examples in a future quickstart but you can take a look at the documentation [here](https://docs.mendix.com/appstore/connectors/snowflake/snowflake-rest-sql/#cortex-analyst).

 ### What You’ll Accomplish
-- How to establish a connection between a Mendix application and a Snowflake database
+- To establish a connection between a Mendix application and a Snowflake database
-- How to execute single SQL statements in Snowflake from a Mendix application
+- To execute single SQL statements in Snowflake from a Mendix application
-- How to read data from a Snowflake environment and present it within a Mendix application
+- To read data from a Snowflake environment and present it within a Mendix application
-- How to update Snowflake data within a Mendix application
+- To update Snowflake data within a Mendix application

 ### Prerequisites
-- Mendix account, if you don't have one sign up [here](https://signup.mendix.com/).
+- A Mendix account, sign up [here](https://signup.mendix.com/).
 - Mendix Studio Pro ([9.24.2](https://marketplace.mendix.com/link/studiopro/9.24.2) or later)
 - A [Snowflake](https://www.snowflake.com/) account